murat-kaya/FlightSimulatorProject/README.md

 - Current Weather information with scrolling options
 - Other text based informations wil go here...

+**Real-time Flight Motion and State Model with Scale Plane***

+This feature shows the realtime plane motion and position in air with scale model plane on your desk :)

+*Also added two propeller (and fans) to simulate air flow on your face :)*

 In addition, there are LED-assisted warning lights that reflect the current aircraft instrument information instantly and visually.
 These warnings in general; Flap states, Landing gear states (each one individually), deceleration flap state, important warnings and motor conditions.